IFRS 15

 When a contract has multiple performance obligations, the transaction price must be allocated to each based on their relative standalone selling prices (SSP).
 IFRS 15.76–80 provides four methods for estimating SSP: observable price when sold separately (preferred), adjusted market assessment approach, expected cost plus margin approach, and residual approach (permitted only when the SSP is highly variable or uncertain, per IFRS 15.79).
 IFRS 15.82 permits allocation of a discount entirely to specific performance obligations when certain criteria are met, and IFRS 15.84–86 permits variable consideration to be allocated entirely to a specific performance obligation if the variable payment relates specifically to satisfying that obligation.

-IFRS 15 is one of the most complex standards ever issued by the IASB, spanning 129 paragraphs in the main body plus extensive application guidance.
-For a single complex contract — such as a multi-element software arrangement or a construction contract with variation orders — manually working through the standard can take 30 to 90 minutes.
+For a single complex contract (such as a multi-element software arrangement or a construction contract with variation orders), manually working through IFRS 15 can take 30 to 90 minutes.
 This tool reduces that time by guiding you through only the relevant decision nodes for your specific contract, while automatically generating the documented audit trail that ISA 230 requires.

 Scenario: TechCorp Ltd enters into a contract with ClientCo to provide: (1) a perpetual software license for €250,000, (2) implementation and customisation services for €150,000, and (3) annual post-implementation support for three years at €50,000 per year.
 Total contract price: €550,000.
 Payment terms: 30% on signing, 40% at go-live, 30% in equal annual instalments over the support period.

 Three promised deliverables are assessed for distinctness under IFRS 15.27.
-The software license is capable of being distinct (the customer can use the software without the other services) and is separately identifiable (it does not significantly modify or customise other promises).
-The implementation services involve significant customisation of the software — the implementation is not available from other vendors and creates interfaces that modify the software's core functionality.
-Under IFRS 15.29, the implementation is not separately identifiable and must be combined with the license into a single PO.
+The software license is capable of being distinct (the customer can use the software without the other services) and is separately identifiable (it doesn't significantly modify or customise other promises).
+The implementation services involve significant customisation of the software.
+The implementation isn't available from other vendors and creates interfaces that modify the software's core functionality.
+Under IFRS 15.29, the implementation isn't separately identifiable and must be combined with the license into a single PO.
 The annual support is a stand-ready obligation that the customer could obtain from third parties; it is both capable of being distinct and separately identifiable.
-Result: two POs — (1) License + Implementation (combined), (2) Annual Support.
+Result: two POs: (1) License + Implementation (combined), (2) Annual Support.

 What is the IFRS 15 five-step model for revenue recognition?